What is Thangka?

 Gammas is the only Tibetan art gallery that sells only premium quality Thangka paintings.
 We are proud to offer our customers only the best selection of Tibetan art.
 All our paintings go through a rigorous screening process in our gallery in London and are guaranteed to be original, authentic and brand new.

-Unfortunately, most other Thangka sellers that can be found online do not share our ethical principles and offer to buy inferior quality paintings under the guise of high quality products.
+Unfortunately, most other Thangka sellers that can be found online do not share our ethical principles and sell inferior quality paintings under the guise of high quality ones.
 Often their paintings are made by students or amateurs using exclusively colour paint, without the use of 24 Carat Gold, even if indicated differently.
 Sometimes the difference can be found in the detail, which is obvious to the trained eye but can at times be difficult to spot by a new customer.

-We found this appalling that is why we have created examples of how our art pieces differ from the ones that can be found elsewhere so that our customers are sure they buy only high quality art.
+We found this appalling that is why we describe in detail how our art pieces differ from the ones that can be found elsewhere so that our customers are sure they buy only high quality art.

 One of two types of paintings worth extra attention are paintings handcrafted by Buddhist Lamas.
 Lama is a title officially extended only to the few dozen Tibetan Buddhist monks who have achieved the highest level of spiritual development.